Loss Payable Versus Lender's Loss Payable

 Lender's Loss Payable Clause

-This clause is used when the loss payee is a creditor.
-For a creditor be covered under this clause, its interest must be established by a written document such as a warehouse receipt or bill of lading.
-If property in which the loss payee has an insurable interest is damaged by a covered peril, the insurer will provide payment for the damage directly to the loss payee.
+The Lendor's Loss Payable Clause should be used when the loss payee is a creditor.
+This clause will apply to a lender only if its interest is established by a written document such as a warehouse receipt, financing statement or bill of lading.
+If insured property is damaged by a covered peril and the creditor has an insurable interest it, the insurer will make a loss payment directly to the loss payee.

-The loss payee has the right to receive loss payment even if it has started foreclosure or similar action on the covered property.
+Under the Lender's Loss Payable Clause, the loss payee has the right to receive loss payment even if it has started foreclosure or similar action on the covered property.
 For example, suppose that Buckley's Service Station fails to make payments on its loan from Pleasantville Bank.
 The bank begins foreclosure proceedings.
 Two weeks later, the automatic vehicle washing device is destroyed by a fire.
-Even though the bank has foreclosed on the loan it made to Buckley's Service Station, it is still eligible to receive payment for the loss under Buckley's property policy.
+Even though the bank has foreclosed on the loan it made to Buckley's, it is eligible to receive payment for the loss under Buckley's property policy.

 Acts Committed by the Insured

 First, the loss payee must pay any outstanding premium that is due.
 If the insured has failed to submit a signed, sworn proof of loss, the loss payee must submit one.
-The loss payee must also notify the insurer if the ownership of the insured property has changed (for instance, the loss payee may have repossessed the property).
+The loss payee must also notify the insurer if the ownership of the insured property has changed (e.g., the loss payee has repossessed the property).